Mozart's Berlin journey: Return to Berlin and home

 Mozart left Berlin on 28 May, traveled via Dresden to Prague, where he stayed from 31 May to 2 June, and finally arrived home in Vienna at midday on 4 June.

-Mozart's fidelity
+After the journey, it emerged that Mozart had incurred a financial debt to Lichnowsky, perhaps during the journey itself.
+The amount of the debt was 1415 florins, for which the Prince successfully sued Mozart in October 1791, not long before the composer's death.

+Solomon's hypothesis of infidelity

 The trip was the first that Mozart took following his marriage to Constanze in 1782 during which his wife did not accompany him.
 Mozart wrote frequently to Constanze in the early stages of the trip, but the loss of many letters makes it uncertain whether he continued this regular correspondence.
-Maynard Solomon, in his Mozart biography, alleges that during the journey Mozart was unfaithful, pursuing an affair with Duschek, whose own itinerary through Germany (she lived in Prague) frequently intersected Mozart's.
-However, this hypothesis is generally rejected and has been disproven by American musicologist Bruce Alan Brown.
+Maynard Solomon, in his 1995 Mozart biography, argues that Mozart was being unfaithful to his wife, pursuing an affair with Duschek, whose own itinerary through Germany (she lived in Prague) frequently intersected Mozart's.
+The basis of his claim is that too many letters went missing for it to be an accident, as well as the details of the timing of Mozart and Duschek's journeys.

+Solomon's hypothesis has not received the assent of other scholars; see for instance the work of musicologist Bruce Alan Brown, rejecting it.